Bi-National Academic Funding and Collaboration Dynamics: The Case of the German-Israeli Foundation: Results

 Starting with the pre- to during-grant transition, we see a strong funding-oriented transition.
 Notably, 241 out of 413 grants (58.4\%) with no prior co-publication became collaborative ($\leq 3$ co-publications per year, on average) during the grant period (blue).
 An additional 14 grants (3.4\%) leaped directly from inactivity to high output ($>3$ publications per year, on average).
-In contrast, 32 out of 188 moderately active pre-grant teams (17.0\%) produced no outputs during the grant, indicating occasional tumbles.
-High-output teams before the grant (41 in total) largely maintained their collaboration, with 20 (48.8\%) remaining highly productive and another 20 (48.8\%) reducing to moderate levels.
-The transition from the grant period to the post-grant period reveals the sustainability of these collaborations.
+In contrast, 32 out of 188 moderately active pre-grant teams (17.0\%) produced no outputs during the grant, indicating occasional reversals.
+High-output teams before the grant (41 in total) largely maintained their co-authorship, with 20 (48.8\%) remaining highly productive and another 20 (48.8\%) reducing to moderate levels.
+The transition from the grant period to the post-grant period reveals the sustainability of these co-authorship ties.
 Here, 234 out of 398 (58.8\%) moderately collaborative teams remained so, and 17 (4.3\%) even advanced to high productivity (green).
 Among the most productive teams during the grant, 17 out of 53 (32.1\%) remained highly productive post-grant, while 29 (54.7\%) lowered to moderate levels (blue).
-However, a substantial fraction of collaborations collapsed once funding ended.
+However, a substantial fraction of co-authorship ties collapsed once funding ended.
 Specifically, 147 out of 398 (36.9\%) moderately collaborative groups and 7 out of 53 (13.2\%) highly collaborative teams produced no co-publications after the grant (red).
-At the same time, 132 out of 191 groups (69.1\%) that were already inactive during the grant remained inactive afterward (yellow), representing missed opportunities where funded projects failed to spark collaboration.
+At the same time, 132 out of 191 groups (69.1\%) that were already inactive during the grant remained inactive afterward (yellow), representing missed opportunities where funded projects failed to spark co-authorship.
 Overall, more than half (58.4\%) of previously inactive teams became active during the funding period.
-Moreover, sustainability is limited: almost one-quarter of all collaborations (154 grants, 24.0\%) collapsed after the grant ended.
-Furthermore, long-term success is uneven: while about one-third of high-performing teams sustained their collaboration, nearly 70\% of inactive teams never co-publish.
+Moreover, sustainability is limited: almost one-quarter of all co-authorship ties (154 grants, 24.0\%) collapsed after the grant ended.
+Furthermore, long-term success is uneven: while about one-third of high-performing teams sustained their co-authorship, nearly 70\% of inactive teams never co-publish.